 Risk Impact: lower compliance and strategic risks, potentially lower operational and financial risks.

 A rough review of complete risk surface is extremely helpful when done right.
-General security risk assessment is typically a component of other security services (for example, we start with risk assessment in Customer Success Program, but when sold separately by experienced professional, can be extremely efficient way to define priorities, make sane spending decisions for consequential work and
+General security risk assessment is typically a component of other security services (for example, we start with risk assessment in Security Advisory program, but when sold separately by experienced professional, can be extremely efficient way to define priorities, make sane spending decisions for consequential work.

 Result: Realistic assessment of cyber-security risks the business and infrastructure/software is facing.
 Prioritized roadmap of security activities by impact on practical risk.